2018 Executive Board

 Marc Tannous: OUTREACH chair

 Marc is an MPA Candidate, Class of 2019.
 He is an experienced financial professional, who builds partnerships based on honesty and integrity among the government, business and social sectors to address socioeconomic issues.
 He has over 16 years of experience in three primary areas: commercial banking, community development, and entrepreneurship.
 At Columbia, he is concentrating in International Finance and Economic Policy.
 He has a particular interest in applying the Social Impact Bond (Pay-for-Success) model, and other forms of impact investing, to scale proven social programs and interventions.
-These include cradle-through-career programs, successful charter school programs, and purpose-built communities.
+These include cradle-through-career programs, successful charter school programs, and designed community development.